iomeone/Fun-Scheme-Compiler/README.md

 # Fun Scheme Compiler (FSC)

 <p align="center">
-<h2>This repository contains the source code and documentation for the Fun Scheme Compiler (FSC).<h2>
+This repository contains the source code and documentation for the Fun Scheme Compiler (FSC).
 </p>

 #### This project was developed in my [CMSC430: Introduction to Compilers Course at the University of Maryland College Park](https://www.cs.umd.edu/class/fall2017/cmsc430/)  under the advising and teaching of [Prof. Thomas Gilray](https://thomas.gilray.org/).